Hillsborough, Sheffield: Present day

-Hillsborough lies on the Sheffield Supertram's blue and yellow routes, and is home to a number of industries.
+Hillsborough lies on the South Yorkshire Supertram's blue and yellow routes, and is home to a number of industries.
 A.L.
 Simpkin & Co.
 Ltd on Hunter Road are a manufacturer of confectionery who have been established in the area since 1921.
 The district is also a shopping area with a lot of independent shops, some for household goods and clothes and (due to its large residential population) amenities such as butchers, green grocers and off-licences, in addition to a wide range of restaurants, cafés, pubs and bars.

 Landmarks in the district include the Hillsborough Barracks, Hillsborough House which is now the Hillsborough branch library, Hillsborough Arena in Hillsborough Park, Owlerton Stadium and Regent Court flats.
 Hillsborough is also the home and name of the Sheffield Wednesday FC stadium.

 Hillsborough baths (properly known as the Walkley and Hillsborough District Baths) on Langsett Road were built in 1926 by the Sheffield City architect F.E.P.
 Edwards on open fields belonging to Rawson Springs Farm.
 The baths (comprising a large swimming pool and slipper baths) were opened by the Lord Mayor John George Graves and have a Neo-baroque stone dressed façade with some circular windows.
 The building remained a swimming bath until 1991 when it was replaced by the Hillsborough Leisure Centre for swimming activities in the area.
-It then became the “Deep End” bar and live music venue before becoming the Rawson Spring public house in July 2007.
+It then became the “Deep End” bar and live music venue before becoming the Rawson Spring JD Wetherspoon pub in July 2007.
 Other pubs in the central area of Hillsborough have more history, The Shakey (formerly The Shakespeare) and The Freemasons both pre-date the 1864 flood in which they were badly damaged.